Scotland

 Arthur’s Seat

-Remember that dormant volcano we talked about?
-YOU CAN CLIMB IT.
-If you want to get away from the hustle and bustle to experience some nature, you should visit Arthur’s Seat.
 Jutting out from the rest of Edinburgh’s landscape, Arthur’s Seat is hard to miss.
 To see it up close and personal though, head toward Holyrood Palace.
 Arthur’s Seat is in Holyrood Park which is a 640 acre piece of land adjoined to the palace.

 Within the park, you can also visit a 15th century medieval kirk, a small loch, and see where ancient forts once stood.
 You can easily spend a day hiking here.
 However, if you just want to climb Arthur’s Seat, it will only take a few hours round trip.
 There is a long or a short hike to reach the summit of Arthur’s Seat.
-I took the long hike up and the short one back down (it’s one big loop).
+Kayla took the long hike up and the short one back down (it’s one big loop).
 The views are AMAZING.

 In 1836, 17 miniature coffins were found in a cave at Holyrood Park by a group of boys who were out exploring.
 It remains a mystery who placed them there or why.
 Many believe they could be connected to the Burke and Hare murders.
 You can see some of these coffins on display at the National Museum of Scotland.